5th Gen 4Runner Mods Part 3 – Lift Kits

 FIRST: Before making the jump on any 5th Gen 4Runner lift kit or leveling kit, understand which suspension you have.
-If you have stock suspension, the options are going to much different than if you have an aftermarket X-REAS suspension.
-Alternatively, if you have K.D.S.S. suspension on your Trail 4Runner or TRD Pro 4Runner, your options are going to be different as well.
+If you have an SR5 suspension, the options are going to much different than if you have X-REAS suspension.
+Alternatively, if you have KDSS suspension on your Trail 4Runner or TRD Pro 4Runner or TRD off-Road, your options are going to be, somewhat similar compared to the SR5 suspension.
+X-REAS suspension is really the only thorn that will get thrown in your side.
 Most websites and manufacturers do a good job of categorizing their products so you will know for sure if the lift or leveling kit fits.

 SECOND: Do your research and understand what you are buying.
-If you purchase a $1500 l5th Gen 4Runner lift kit and plan on doing it yourself, you better have the tools.
-If you are buying a “$300.00” lift kit, it probably won’t last for that long if you plan on hitting some serious trails.
+If you purchase a $3000 5th Gen 4Runner lift kit and plan on doing it yourself, you better have the tools.
+If you are buying a $300 lift kit, it probably won’t last for that long if you plan on hitting some serious trails.
 Just do your research.

-THIRD: You don’t need a full lift kit if you intend on rolling around the business parks.
+THIRD: You don’t need a full lift kit, or suspension lift kit if you intend on rolling around the business parks.
 A mid-grade leveling kit should be fine.
-The Pro Comp 3″ Spacer Level/Lift Kit is a nice in-between kit that should suffice for all street driving and a touch of off-roading here and there.
+The Pro Comp 3″ Spacer Level/Lift Kit is a nice in-between kit that should suffice for all street driving and mild off-roading here and there.

 FOURTH: If you are spending $6000 on a 5th Gen 4Runner lift kit… well have fun!!